hapax/hapax.github.io/assets/buffon.md

 \end{align*}
 $$

-So what do you know!
-The formula for the expected number of crossings is the same, even though the probabilities will change (the longer needle can hit multiple lines for instance).
+What do you know!
+The formula for the expected number of crossings is the same, even though the probabilities change.

 <figure>
     <div style="text-align:center"><img src